Layout

 Bounding Box and Origin

-To really understand how layout works we have to understand how layout works with the bounding box and origin.
+To understand how layout works we have to understand bounding boxes and origins.
 Every picture has a bounding box and origin.
 The bounding box defines the outer extent of the picture, and the origin is an arbitrary point within the bounding box.
 By convention, the built-in shapes and paths have their origin in the center of the bounding box.
-You can position the origin anywhere you want, either by creating your own paths or using the at and originAt methods described below.
+However, you can position the origin anywhere you want, either by creating your own paths or using the at and originAt methods described below.
 If necessary, the bounding box will expand to include the origin.

 We can see the bounding box and origin using the debug method.
-In the example below I'm displaying the bounding box and origin of the circle and pentagon separately, above the bounding box and origin of the circle beside the pentagon.
+In the example below we draw a circle beside a pentagon.
+We first display the bounding box and origin of the circle and pentagon separately, and then the bounding box and origin of the combined picture.

 val debugLayout =

-This gives us some insight into how the basic layout works.
-Using beside horizontally aligns the origins of the two pictures, the creates a new bounding box enclosing the two existing boxes with the new origin in the middle of the line joining the two origins.
+This shows how the basic layout works: using beside horizontally aligns the origins of the two original pictures.
+The combined picture has a bounding box enclosing the two original boxes, with an origin in the middle of the line joining the two original origins.
 Above works similarly, except the alignment is vertical, while on simply places the origins at the same location.

 Repositioning the Origin